 The pretty enclosed back garden with its manicured lawn and attractive flowerbeds.

-Relax in front of the roaring wood-burner.
+Relax in front of the wood burner.

-The spacious kitchen.
+The well-equipped kitchen.

-The stylish shower-room.
+The stylish shower room.

 Looking across to St Ives.